 NOTE: Please be informed that this is the first part of a two-part blog about how I am married to the wrong person.

-Stay tuned on how we resolved the matter.
+Stay tuned for how we resolved the matter.

 Is it normal to regret having a married life?